Phase fluctuations in a confined fluid: Methods

 \subsubsection{Mean first passage time}

-Our goal is to estimate the average time it takes for the system to jump over the energy barrier, either from the bubble state to the fully liquid state, or vice-versa.
+Our goal is to estimate the average time it takes for the system to jump over the free-energy barrier, either from the bubble state to the fully liquid state, or vice-versa.